storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## About this plugin version branch

-Free enterprise version with performance improvements for Android - common branch with the external sqlite3 dependencies automatically installed by the `before_plugin_install` hook.
+Free enterprise version with performance improvements for Android - legacy common version branch (supports Windows 8.1/Windows Phone 8.1 along with Android/iOS/macOS/Windows 10 UWP) with FUTURE TODO limited extra features, using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from npm.

 <!-- END About this plugin version branch -->